What is a Tea Towel? All You Need to Know

 10. 10.
 Kitchen Cupboard Liner

 Line your kitchen shelves with these cotton towels to absorb water drips and moisture from washed utensils.
 Not only will they protect your cabinet from wearing off too soon, but they’ll also make your kitchen more presentable.
-Don’t forget to wash your tea towels frequently to keep them hygienic and smelling fresh.

 Where to Buy Tea Towels?